caleboleary/gchat2alpaca/readme.md

 # gchat2alpaca

-A Node.js script to transform Google Chat data from Google Takeout into a format suitable for training a Language Learning Model (LLM).
+A Node.js script to transform Google Chat data from Google Takeout into a format suitable for training/finetuning an LLM.

 ## Usage